phlcrny/Install-GitLabRunner/readme.md

 # Install-GitLabRunner

-Automatically install or update gitlab-runner on Windows with hash-checking and optional backup of existing installs using Windows Powershell.
+Automatically install or update gitlab-runner on Windows with hash-checking and optional backup of existing installs using Powershell.

-You might be able to get it to work on Powershell 6+ but I've not tried.

 ## Usage